Filming Locations in the UK

 6) CARDIFF – SHERLOCK, DOCTOR WHO, TORCHWOOD

 Nestled on the South Wales coast, Cardiff is home to many iconic moments from the BBC in recent years.
 Housing one of the major studios for the British Broadcasting Corporation, Cardiff has seen its fair share of moments on the screen.
 From the beautiful Cardiff University main building being used as a backdrop for London in Sherlock, to the Cardiff Bay homing the Torchwood team in the highly rated Doctor Who spin-off, there’s something for everyone to see in this up-and-coming city receiving a modern upgrade, whilst still retaining the history and culture associated with South Wales.
 The Bay is also home to the Doctor Who Experience, a must for any fan of the show.
 If you’re lucky, you may even visit on a filming day.
-Our Capital City Tour allows you so see the highlights of this fantastic city.
+To see Welsh Capital, check our Enchanting Wales tour that also includes our next location: